simonnickel/snap/README.md

 ### snap-app-template

 [snap-app-template](https://github.com/simonnickel/snap-app-template) is an Xcode project with a base setup of the SNAP package suite.
-The app comes with a basic structure, navigation and infrastructure.
-It is used as a template to quickly setup a new app.
+The app comes with structure, navigation and infrastructure prepared, to quickly setup a new app using the SNAP packages.
 The [snap-template-shared](https://github.com/simonnickel/snap-template-shared) package contains shared code to use with the snap-app-template.